ForAllSecure/bncov/README.md

 To use in Binary Ninja GUI:

-1. Open the target binary, then import coverage files using one of the commands in `bncov/Coverage Import/Import \*` either from the Tools menu or from the context (right-click) menu.
+1. Open the target binary, then import coverage files using one of the commands in `bncov/Coverage Data/Import \*` either from the Tools menu or from the context (right-click) menu.
 2. Explore the coverage visualization and explore additional analyses from the right-click menu or with the built-in interpreter and `import bncov`.

 Scripting:

+1. Ensure bncov's parent directory is in your module search path OR add it to sys.path at the top of your script like this:
+`sys.path.append(os.path.split(os.path.normpath('/path/to/bncov'))[0])`
-1. `import bncov` and write scripts with the CoverageDB class in `coverage.py`, see examples in the `scripts` folder.
+2. `import bncov` and write scripts with the CoverageDB class in `coverage.py`, check out the `scripts` folder for examples.

 ## Screenshots